 I will go one size down instead of two if no XXS is available, but I won't grab a small, it will be way too big on me.

 When it comes to Uniqlo's Ultra Stretch Leggings, and other clothes that are meant to be fitted, I will still not get the same size I wear, but will go down a size.

 I absolutely adore the Ultra Stretch Leggings at Uniqlo to the point where different colours of these leggings have become my autumn/winter/spring staples - I rarely ware anything else, so for these I know my size best.

-I am probably a size small right now, and will opt for a small for regular, every day comfort, but definitely not for going out, as the creases and sag and general lack of tightness would bother me too much.
+I am probably a size small right now, in "regular clothing" terms, but in these leggings, I will grab a small for regular, every day comfort, but definitely not for going out, as the creases, bagginess, sag, and general lack of tightness would bother me too much.

-For going out, I will opt to buy an XS, and when I am my more typical weight (I've gained a few pounds for sure lately), I often opt to go down to a XXS since I fit a standard XS.
+For going out, I will opt to buy an XS, and when I am my more typical weight (I've gained a few pounds lately), I often opt to go down to a XXS since I fit a standard XS.

 All this to say, for women, I feel like Uniqlo sizes run large not small.
 Meaning I almost always opt to buy a size that's one smaller than what I am.